How To - Build a High-Quality Radio-less AllStar Node for Under $100

 Wi-Fi Setup for nodes with a Desktop GUI

-To simplify WiFi network management a Desktop Environment (DE) can be set up on the node such as MATE along with a small LCD monitor and USB keyboard/trackpad – or use an inexpensive Netbook or small Laptop instead of a MiniPC.
+To simplify WiFi network management a Desktop Environment (DE) can be set up on the node such as KDE or MATE along with a small LCD monitor and USB keyboard/trackpad – or use an inexpensive Netbook or small Laptop instead of a MiniPC.
 Connecting is then as simple as clicking on the network icon and selecting the WiFi network.
 The DE should then be configured for auto-login so that WiFi will auto-connect after bootup without needing to turn on a monitor and manually log in with a keyboard.
+The KDE desktop is recommended for newer MiniPCs with ≥4GB RAM and >16GB eMMC.

-Some DE's may be able to automatically connect WiFi only if ethernet is not available, but it seems MATE does not have that option.
+Some DE's are able to automatically enable/disable WiFi based on ethernet connected status, but it seems MATE does not have that option.
 This Post shows how to set up a Network Manager script that automatically turns Wifi off or on when ethernet is or is not available, which should help ensure WiFi is not left on when not needed.

 If you often travel and connect to various WiFi networks, using a small laptop or netbook for the node computer rather than a 3040 can make things much easier to manage.
 These are available for around the same price as 3040's which is a quite a deal considering they include an LCD, keyboard, trackpad and battery.
 I have used a small Asus netbook that came with Linux Mint preinstalled (was only $50 on ebay) and it works perfectly.
 This makes for an innovative node product that in addition to being an AllStar node works as a regular laptop and runs 1,000's of free programs available on Linux.
 Small laptops are slightly more expensive but still < $100, and have a nicer keyboard, more I/Os, and better performance.